guneykunt1904/Open-Source-Ventilation-Device/README.md

 **There is more information about the code at the software part**

 **Detailed İnformation about components and pin diagrams in [Electronical Parts](https://github.com/guneykunt1904/Open-Source-Ventilation-Device/tree/master/Electronical%20Parts)**
+** Detailed informaiton about Mechanical parts of the project is at the [Mechanical Parts](https://github.com/guneykunt1904/Open-Source-Ventilation-Device/tree/master/Mechanical%20Parts).